RGB-D SLAM in Dynamic Environments Using Point Correlations: Problem Statement

+These approaches can work well in environments that only contain the types of objects on which the classifier was trained, but they can fail in the presence of unknown objects that are not present in the training set.
+Furthermore, state-of-the-art segmentation methods such as Mask R-CNN are still computationally intensive and often have to be run in a background thread in practice to amortize their cost over several frames \cite{runz2018maskfusion}.

+In contrast to the above methods, we propose a method based on point correlations.
+Instead of preprocessing the image as in image segmentation methods, the proposed method relies on the fact that there are correlations between two static points but not between dynamic and static points.
+Because the point correlations can be obtained irrespective of the type of sensors used, the proposed method has the potential to be applied to various types of sensors.

-\section{Problem statement}
+\section{Problem Statement}

+In this section, we briefly introduce motion estimation based on the static world assumption and explain why estimation is influenced by moving objects.

-Bundle adjustment is used in most visual methods.
-As shown in Fig. \ref{fig:dynamic}, we follow the Barfoot \cite{barfoot2017state} to represent all states which are $\mathbf{T}_k$ and $\mathbf{p}_i$. $\mathbf{T}_k$ is the transformation matrix representing the pose of the robot at time $k$ and $\mathbf{p}_i$ represents the position of $i$-th map points, where $k =1,…,K$ and $i = 1,…,M$.
-Therefore, all states could be represented as
+Bundle adjustment \cite{barfoot2017state} under the static world assumption is used in most VO and vSLAM methods.
+As shown in Figure \ref{fig:dynamic}, the states $\mathbf{T}_k$ and $\mathbf{p}_i$ are estimated using bundle adjustment.
+Here, $\mathbf{T}_k$ is the transformation matrix representing the pose of the sensor at time $k$, and $\mathbf{p}_i$ is the $i$-th coordinate representing the position of the $i$-th map point, where $k =1, \ldots, K$ and $i = 1,\ldots, M$.
+All states are represented as